Frequent hypercyclicity and piecewise syndetic recurrence sets: Introduction

-According to Shkarin \cite{Sh}, all operators $T$ proven to be frequently hypercyclic have a stronger property.
-Namely they admit a vector $x$ such that for any non-empty open set $U$ there exists $A\subseteq \Z_+$ with positive and equal lower and upper densities such that $A\subseteq N(x, U)$.
-Since there are sets of positive lower density which contain no subsets of positive density, the last property of $x$ is stronger than to be frequently hypercyclic vector.
-Shkarin then posed the problem of finding out whether all frequently hypercyclic operators admit vectors having this stronger property.
-As far as we know this problem is still open and apparently all cases where a frequently hypercyclic vector $x$ is obtained from an ergodic-theoretic argument relying on the Birkhoff's Theorem, $x$ is constructed in such a way that the lower and upper densities of the set $N(x, U)$ are positive and coincide.
+The main motivation of this paper is the following question concerning the regularity of the orbits of frequently hypercyclic operators.
+This was posed by S. Grivaux in an earlier version of \cite{Gr} from 2013.

+Does there exist a frequently hypercyclic operator $T$ on a separable Banach space $X$ whose recurrence set $N(x, U)=\{n\geq 1: T^n x\in U\}$, has positive and different lower density and upper density, for some frequently hypercyclic vector $x\in X$ and some non-empty open set $U\subseteq X$?

+During the completion of this manuscript, we have been informed by S. Grivaux about her success in solving this question in the positive by showing that this is indeed the case for operators satisfying a particular form of the Frequent Hypercyclicity Criterion.
+The reader can find all the details in \cite{Gr1}.

+In connection with Grivaux's question, we could wonder how the lower density and upper Banach density of recurrence sets of frequently hypercyclic operators are related.
+So we get the following:

+\begin{question} Does there exist a frequently hypercyclic operator $T$ on a separable Banach space $X$ whose recurrence set $N(x, U)$ has positive and different lower density and upper Banach density, for any frequently hypercyclic vector $x\in X$ and some non-empty open set $U\subseteq X$? \end{question}

+Our aim is to give a positive answer to Question \ref{question_oya}\footnote{Please note that Theorem \ref{theorem.irregular.BD} is cited in \cite{Gr1}.
+The citation in \cite{Gr1} corresponds to an earlier version of this manuscript where we believed that any frequently hypercyclic operator was piecewise syndetic hypercyclic.
+As showed in \cite{Pu3}, there exists a frequently hypercyclic operator which is not piecewise syndetic hypercyclic, so the assumption $T$ be piecewise syndetic hypercyclic should be considered in the citation of \cite{Gr1}.}.

-Our purpose is to give a characterization of reiteratively hypercyclic operators acting on separable $F$-spaces, showing that their recurrence sets are piecewise syndetic.
-This will allow us to conclude that for any frequently hypercyclic operator $T$ and any frequently hypercyclic vector $x$, the set $N(x, U)$ happens to have positive and different lower density and upper Banach density respectively, for any non-empty open set $U$ satisfying that unions of finitely many iterates of the set $U$ are not dense in $X$.
-Finally, we show that reiteratively hypercyclic weighted backward shifts on $c_0(\Z_+)$ or $l^p(\Z_+), (1\leq p <\infty)$ are very close to syndetic transitive ones.
+\begin{theorem} For any operator $T$ on a separable metrizable and complete topological vector space $X$ being both frequently hypercyclic and piecewise syndetic hypercyclic, any hypercyclic vector $x$ and any non-empty open set $U\subseteq X$ satisfying that unions of finitely many iterates of the set $U$ are not dense in $X$, we have that the lower density and upper Banach density of $N(x,U)$ are different. \end{theorem}

+Surprisingly, the proof of Theorem \ref{theorem.irregular.BD} is combinatorial number theory in essence.
+The point here is to look at the piecewise syndeticity level of recurrence sets of those operators which are both frequently hypercyclic and piecewise syndetic hypercyclic.
+Frequently hypercyclic operators have been object of systematical study in the last ten years.
+Yet, it is not well understood whether its recurrence sets satisfy other properties rather than be of positive lower density.
+We remark that piecewise syndetic hypercyclicity and hence piecewise syndeticity level of recurrence sets of hypercyclic operators have not been investigated before.